Psychology Curriculum

 PSYC 2260 - Language Acquisition And Devel

 This course will introduce students to the study of human language.
 Topics will include processes and theories of language development, as well as cognitive and neurological building blocks of language.
-Although emphasis will be placed on typical patterns of language development, we will also explore how language develops in other contexts (e.g. developmental disability, deafness, bilingual households).
-Credit hours: 3.
+Although emphasis will be placed on typical patterns of language development, we will also explore how language develops in other contexts (e.g. developmental disability, deafness, and bilingual households).
+Credit hours: 4.
 Prerequisite: PSYC 1105.

 PSYC 2286 - Psyc One Time Only

-Hours credit: 4.
+Credit hours: 4.
 One time only.

 PSYC 2288 - Psyc One Time Only

-Hours credit: 4.
+Credit hours: 4.
 One time only.

 PSYC 3305 - Research In Psychology

 Each student works on a research project in conjunction with a faculty member in the department.
 Projects may be at any stage of the research process, including a review of the literature, study design, data collection, data entry and analysis, writing up the final results and preparing research for a presentation.
-Often these projects precede or continue a summer research project.
+Often these projects precede or continue a Summer research project.
 The research time is supplemented by readings and individual conferences with the instructor.
-Credit hours: 1, 2, or 3.
+Credit hours: 1, 2, 3, or 4.
 Open only to psychology majors in consultation with faculty.
 Individual conferences to be arranged.
 Prerequisite: PSYC 2228 or permission of instructor.
-May be repeated for credit up to a maximum of 8 hours.
+May be repeated for credit up to a maximum of eight hours.
 Sections might be offered on a Pass/Fail basis at the discretion of the instructor.

 PSYC 3316 - Testing & Measurements